 Protection against external interference Every GMS shall be designed, manufactured and installed such that interference or tampering capable of affecting accuracy is discouraged and is readily detectible.

-Every GMS shall be capable of performing accurately and consistently in the physical, chemical and thermal conditions it is likely to be subjected to and fulfil correctly its purpose throughout its service life.

-Electrical and electronic components of the GMS shall be capable of meeting the MPEs in table 2 and 3 when subjected to foreseeable short term fluctuations in electrical supply; mains borne or radiated high frequency signals or electrostatic discharge.
-(Electronic devices must meet the electromagnetic compatibility requirements under the Telecommunications Act 2001).

 NZS 5259 2.3 - Specific suitability requirements

-Meters and conversion devices shall be accurate and verifiable to the MPEs in table 2 and 3.
+Meters and conversion devices shall be accurate and verifiable to the MPEs in table 2 and 3. (see Table 1 and Table 2 below)

 Temperature and pressure measurement devices shall accurately represent the temperature or pressure experienced by the volume measurement device.